rocky1207/business/README.md

 # business
-This is CSS, SCSS and PHP website.
+This is CSS, SCSS, JSON and PHP website.